Case: DOJ Investigation of Worcester Police Department

 Case Summary

-On November 15, 2022, the Department of Justice (DOJ) announced that they would be opening an investigation into the Worcester Police Department.
-The investigation intended to assess whether the Worcester Police Department engaged in a pattern or practice of using excessive force and whether their policing was discriminatory on the basis of race or sex.
-The Justice Department was given information that the DOJ believed indicated the Worcester Police Department may be acting in an unconstitution…
+On November 15, 2022, the U.S. Department of Justice (DOJ) announced it had opened an investigation into the Worcester, Massachusetts Police Department (WPD) pursuant to the Violent Crime Control and Law Enforcement Act of 1994 to assess whether WPD engages in a pattern or practice of using excessive force or engages in discriminatory policing on the basis of race or sex.
+The investigation arose after the DOJ was given information indicating the Worcester Police Department may be acting in an u…

-On November 15, 2022, the Department of Justice (DOJ) announced that they would be opening an investigation into the Worcester Police Department.
-The investigation intended to assess whether the Worcester Police Department engaged in a pattern or practice of using excessive force and whether their policing was discriminatory on the basis of race or sex.
-The Justice Department was given information that the DOJ believed indicated the Worcester Police Department may be acting in an unconstitutional or discriminatory manner.
-The Justice Department planned to investigate claims under the Fourth and Fourteenth Amendments, the Safe Streets Act of 1968 and Title VI of the Civil Rights Act of 1964 by examining the policies, procedures, and training employed by the Worcester Police Department.
-Specifically, the DOJ intended to review WPD’s handling of citizen complaints, how they investigate incidents, and how they interact with the public.
+On November 15, 2022, the U.S. Department of Justice (DOJ) announced it had opened an investigation into the Worcester, Massachusetts Police Department (WPD) pursuant to the Violent Crime Control and Law Enforcement Act of 1994 to assess whether WPD engages in a pattern or practice of using excessive force or engages in discriminatory policing on the basis of race or sex.
+The investigation arose after the DOJ was given information indicating the Worcester Police Department may be acting in an unconstitutional or discriminatory manner.
+The DOJ announced it would assess WPD’s practices under the Fourth and Fourteenth Amendments, the Safe Streets Act of 1968 and Title VI of the Civil Rights Act of 1964.

 Summary Authors